Years 3-5 - ʿĀlimiyyah

 Text: Ṣaḥīḥ Muslim

-Course Description: The purpose of this course is to understand Imam Muslim’s methodolgy and come to appreciate asānīd.
-Students will carefully study Imam Muslim’s introduction, which covers topics such as the classes of narrators and the importance of focusing on the isnād.
+Course Description: The purpose of this course is to understand Imām Muslim’s methodology and come to appreciate asānīd.
+Students will carefully study Imām Muslim’s introduction, which covers topics such as the classes of narrators and the importance of focusing on the isnād.
+Select sections of the text itself will also be studied.

 • Course Title: HDTH–542: Ṣaḥīḥ al-Bukhārī